 In Wondrous Words, Katie Wood Ray urges teachers to spend time reading children’s literature.
 To read like a writer, she said, read, read, and read some more.
 So I did.
 I noticed a few craft moves, then a few more, and surprisingly more each time I read the book.
 Great authors were becoming my mentors.
 I began to notice other craft that wasn’t mentioned in the resource books.
 I added to Katie’s list in the sidebar of her book.
 My mind was full of words, structure, and voice.

 Each of us noticed different craft moves.
-Maybe those skills were ones we felt comfortable with, maybe those skills were based from stated standards, or maybe those skills were practiced in our own writing.
+Maybe those skills were ones we felt comfortable with, maybe those skills were based from stated standards, or maybe we practiced those skills in our own writing.
 No matter the reason, time spent in the text allowed us to notice more craft details.

 In My Rotten Redheaded Older Brother, Patricia begins with character descriptions of her grandmother, who brought her joy through storytelling, and her brother, who tormented her.
 Similes such as “looked like a weasel with glasses” create the tone of her disdain for Richard along with realistic banter throughout the preliminary story.
 I found show-not-tell articulating the younger sister’s frustration, and a repeating line of “four years older than you” triumph of the older brother dominating.
 The rule of three, time transitions, and exploding-the-moment scenes were embedded throughout the story.
 On each page, I combed through the words, remembering what I learned from the pros, and found a touchstone text for minilessons.